When to use Chopsticks and where

 The exception is steamed or fried whole fish.
 Once placed on the table, the waiter or one of the patrons in the group would use a fork and spoon to cut it in smaller portions.
 There is an art to it and best left to the waiter.

-Working on probability they typically do not make the offer to non-Chinese patrons.
+Working on probability they typically do not make the offer of chopsticks and bowl to non-Chinese patrons.
 They simply place flat plates with fork and spoon.
 If you are comfortable you can ask for bowls and chopsticks and they will be pleased to accommodate.

 If you having noodles or taking a portion of meat or vegetable alone, the chopsticks are fine.